Guns Don't Kill People... Lazers Do

 Guns Don't Kill People...
-Lazers Do is the debut full-length studio album by the Jamaican-American electronic dance music band Major Lazer, which at the time consisted of Diplo and Switch.
-The album is heavily influenced by Jamaican dancehall music and features guest appearances from Jamaican artists on every track. it was released on June 16, 2009.
+Lazers Do is the debut studio album by the Jamaican-American electronic dance music band Major Lazer, released on June 16, 2009, which at the time consisted of Diplo and Switch.
+The album is heavily influenced by Jamaican dancehall music and features guest appearances from Jamaican artists on every track.

 Reception

 Guns Don't Kill People...
 Lazers Do was critically acclaimed among release, Rhapsody called it the 10th best album of 2009.
 After the album's release, Major Lazer was commercially and critically accepted amongst the reggae community and are often credited for changing the dancehall, reggae and moombahton community and genres, making them more commercially accepted in the United States.